Una vista de Toulouse con el rio en primer plano y con la cupula de catedral en el horizonte.

 City Pass Tip

-Many of these museums are included in the Le Pass Tourisme, which also offers discounts on public transport and guided tours.
+Many of these museums are included in the Le Pass Tourisme, a city pass that also offers discounts on public transport and guided tours.
+If you’re planning to visit several places, it’s definitely worth considering.

 Nightlife and Evening Activities in Toulouse